htcondor/htcondor/docs/grid-computing/grid-universe.rst

     grid_resource   = $$(resource_name)
     requirements    = TARGET.resource_name =!= UNDEFINED

+The **grid\_resource**\ :index:`submit commands<single: submit commands; grid_resource>`
-The **grid\_resource** command uses a substitution macro.
+command uses a substitution macro.
 The substitution macro defines the value of ``resource_name`` using attributes as specified by the matched grid resource.
+The
-The **requirements** command further restricts that the job may only run on a machine (grid resource) that defines ``grid_resource``.
+**requirements**\ :index:`submit commands<single: submit commands; requirements>` command further restricts that the job may only run on a machine (grid resource) that defines ``grid_resource``.
 Note that this attribute name is invented for this example.
 To make matchmaking work in this way, both the job (as used here within the submit description file) and the grid resource (in its created and advertised ClassAd) must agree upon the name of the attribute.

 As a more complex example, consider a job that wants to run not only on a **gt2** resource, but on one that has the Bamboozle software